bgottschall/BlackboardTool/README.md

     src (src files either directly submitted or extracted from attached archives)
 ```

 It supports different archiving formats like zip, tgz, rar... and uses tools like 7zip, unrar and unzip to extract them.
 Document file extensions and Source file extensions are setup at the beginning of that script and decide which files are sorted to where.
-It only extracts the first archive into the src directory and.
+It only extracts the first archive into the src directory.

 ## bb\_repair.sh